-There was a net decrease of \$150 million in the UAAL from July 1, 2018 to July 1, 2019.
-The various components of this net change are shown in the following table.
+The components of the net decrease of \$149 million in the UAAL from July 1, 2019 to July 1, 2020 are shown in the following table.

-(\$ Millions)

-Unfunded Actuarial Accrued Liability, July 1, 2018 \$1,455.6

-- Expected decrease from amortization method (5.7)

-- Contributions above the Actuarial Required Contribution (61.6)

-- Investment experience 85.3

-- Liability experience (118.1)

-- Deferred vested methodology (43.2)

-- Other experience (7.1)

-Unfunded Actuarial Accrued Liability, July 1, 2019 \$1,305.2
+(\$ Millions) Unfunded Actuarial Accrued Liability, July 1, 2019 \$1,305.2 - Expected decrease from amortization method (12.5) - Contributions above the Actuarial Required Contribution (70.3) - Investment experience 131.4 - Liability experience (189.9) - Other experience (7.3) Unfunded Actuarial Accrued Liability, July 1, 2020 \$1,156.6

 As shown above, various components impacted the UAAL.
 Actuarial gains (losses), which result from actual experience that is more (less) favorable than anticipated based on the actuarial assumptions, are reflected in the UAAL and are measured as the difference between the expected UAAL and the actual UAAL, taking into account any changes due to actuarial assumptions and methods, or benefit provision changes.
-Overall, the System experienced a net actuarial experience gain of \$33 million.
+Overall, the System experienced a net actuarial experience gain of \$58 million.
 The actuarial gain may be explained by considering the separate experience of assets and liabilities.
-As noted earlier, there was an actuarial experience loss of \$85 million on the actuarial value of assets.
-Favorable experience on System liabilities resulted in an actuarial experience gain of \$118 million.
-The liability gain was the net result of various components of actuarial gains and losses, but the most significant factors included gains from salary increases and cost of living increases that were lower than expected.
+As noted earlier, there was an actuarial experience loss of \$131 million on the actuarial value of assets.
+Favorable experience on System liabilities, largely from salary increases and cost of living adjustments that were lower than expected, resulted in an actuarial experience gain of \$190 million.
 A breakdown of the components of experience gains and losses can be found in Table 8 of this report.